Morgans Best Ideas: November 2022

 Our best ideas are those that we think offer the highest risk-adjusted returns over a 12-month timeframe supported by a higher-than-average level of confidence.
 They are our most preferred sector exposures.

-Also refer to our recently published Q4 Equity Sector Outlooks and Strategies for our updated sector views.
+For more sector coverage and ideas refer to our recently published Q4 Equity Sector Strategies and Outlook.

 Treasury Wine Estates (ASX:TWE)